Highland Lakes Lake Alpine is a fine lake. Ebbetts Pass

 Faint Shortcut Trail Visible

-This unmarked trail heads directly towards the West side of Duck Lake, bypassing the first Duck Lake Loop trail junction altogether, rather than looping over to the first Duck Lake trail junction.
-This shortcut route meets up with the Western (Right) Loop trail coming down from the first Duck Lake junction on its way to the West side of Duck Lake.
+This unmarked trail heads directly towards the West side of Duck Lake, bypassing the first Duck Lake Loop trail junction altogether.
+(Map) This little shortcut route meets up with the Western (Right) Loop trail coming down from the Duck Lake junction on its way to the West side of Duck Lake.

-Note how this shortcut route "straightens up" the trail down to the West side of Duck Lake by cutting off the trail loop to the East.
+Note how this shortcut route "straightens up" the trail down to the West side of Duck Lake by cutting off the trail loop to the Southeast.
+The reason this is not still the official trail route is that the straight line of the old trail route down the slope pulls runoff too directly down mountain, causing erosion damage.

 Your Choice

-If your trip is the Duck Lake Loop which way you turn at the first junction matters little, as you will return by the other side of the loop.
+If your trip is the Duck Lake Loop which way you hike down through the first trail junction matters little, as you will return by the other side of the loop.

 But, the best campsites at Duck Lake are on the Eastern side of the Lake.
-If you are hiking to the East Shore campsites then taking a left at the first Duck Lake junction, bringing you around the North side of the Lake, is the shortest route to your East shore campsites.
+If you are hiking down to the East Shore campsites then taking veering left at the first Duck Lake junction is the shortest route to your East shore campsites.
 But this leg of the loop is not as scenic as the Western route around the lake.
+This is not a consideration as our loop will bring us around the whole lake anyway.

 I consider the East shore campsites superior to the South shore sites because the East shore sites are more distant from nearby meadows, and their terrain is set in rockier, harder, and therefore drier soil which does not support as many mosquitoes.
 The South shore sites are surrounded by verdant meadows which harbor huge mosquito populations until they dry out.